idrissneumann/hue-monitoring/README.md

 # Hue monitoring

-Supervision of uprodit.com and some other apps based on PhilipsHue light and hosted on raspberrypi.
+Monitoring of an [appstatus based webapp](https://github.com/appstatus/appstatus) and some other apps based on PhilipsHue light and hosted on raspberrypi.

 Also a funny party api is provided!